Contrast-Security-OSS/docs/content/user/apps/Route-coverage.md

 View details on each route - including the servers on which it exists and the number of vulnerabilities found - in the **Route** grid.
 Click on the vulnerability count in a grid row to view more information about each vulnerability in the application's **Vulnerabilities** page.
 (The number of critical vulnerabilities are noted with a red warning mark.)
 Click on the name of a server to go to the server's **Overview** page.

-Use the filters or the search field to find specific routes.
+Use the dropdown menu to filter routes, or the search field to find specific routes in the grid.
 The date range (calendar) filter simultaneously updates your view in the grid and the chart.
 Users with administrator-level permissions can also click the **reset** icon to remove all routes listed in the grid.